jag1g13/pycgtool/doc/source/index.rst

 After running PyCGTOOL two files, ``out.gro`` and ``out.itp`` will be created.
 The gro file contains the mapped coarse-grain coordinates with every molecule for which a mapping was provided.
 The itp file contains the parameters for each molecule type.

+It is important to perform validation of any new parameter set.
+This is typically done by comparing properties between the reference simulation and simulations using the new CG model.
+In the tutorial we use the radius of gyration, but there are many other suitable properties, depending on the class of molecule being parametrised.

 Mapping / Bond Definition Files
 -------------------------------
 The mapping and bond definition input files use a format similar to the GROMACS itp/top format.